mariuste/LCD_Timer_Clock/HW/Findings_PT1.md

 - rename Set LED to Time_Date LED
 - schematic net name timer / quicksetting not consistent with LEDs
 - Timer 1 LED is connected to signal Timer 2 and vice versa (for now fixed in sw)
+- LCD VDD may be too low, maybe try VBAT

 PCB_BOT
 - silk of LEDs swapped (standby and charge)